coq/opam/extra-dev/README.md

-# Unstable Repository
+# Extra-Dev repository
-The repository for development packages.
+The repository for the development packages.
 Use it at your own risks.
-Powered by [OPAM](http://opam.ocamlpro.com/).

-## Usage
-Enable this repository:

-    opam repo add coq-unstable https://github.com/coq/repo-unstable.git
+    opam repo add coq-released https://coq.inria.fr/opam/released

-You might also want the stable repository:

-    opam repo add coq-stable https://github.com/coq/repo-stable.git
+    opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev

-To install a package:

-    opam search coq:that-package
-    opam install coq:that-package

-## Publish
 If you want to add your package, please do a pull-request to this repository.
-Read this [tutorial](http://coq-blog.clarus.me/make-a-coq-package.html) to get an example.

-## Bench
-The central place for benchmarks is [Coq bench](https://coq-bench.github.io/).
-We test different versions of Coq and machine configurations, and update the results as often as possible.